story time’s done for tonight

 last night or last week or last month or last year

-to the place that I should never have left in the first place at all
+I’d never have thought I’d be coming back here to the place that I should never have left in the first place at all

 but this morning I woke in more ways than one